simonsteiger/cvap/README.md

 ## The `tests` folder

 This folder contains automated tests to make sure that all functions run as intended.
 Always run these tests after making a change.
-They may not yet catch _every_ error, but still cover important parts of the code.
+They currently do not catch _every_ error, but still cover important parts of the code.
 If a test fails, adress the error before publishing a new version of the app.